Cobular/distest/README.md

 ## Contributing
 Not much of note here, just that I use Black for formatting consistency, so please use that if you are contributing.
 If you don't, I will apply it during the PR but please just do that yourself.

 If you are adding new test types, please make sure you test them well to make sure they work as intended, and please add a demo of them in use to the `example_tests()` for others to see.
+And when you are done, please open a PR and I'll add it in!

 ## TODO